Prajwal5180/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-4.md

     ![](../../media/workspace-solution1.png)

-1. Besides that, you can also run the command `Tell me the current workspace structure.` without the help of the **Workspace agent**, and compare the outputs.
+1. Besides that, you can also run the command `Tell me the current workspace structure.` Without the help of the **Workspace agent**, and compare the outputs.

     ![](../../media/basic-prompt.png)